uqlibrary/technology-training/Python/presentation/presentation.md

-Data presentation with Jupyter notebooks and panels
+Data presentation with Jupyter notebooks and panels.
+Potentially use Bokeh